 The city was the largest of its kind of its time in the Americas-making the small nearby town a stop on many a travelers list before heading south to Lima.

 Huacachina is another one of those stops that travelers often miss.
-It’s a tiny oasis in southwest Peru surrounded by sand dunes.
+While traveling to Peru, this is a must see.
+This location it’s a tiny oasis in southwest Peru surrounded by sand dunes.
 Despite the sandy landscape, a small lake sits in the center of town where palm trees that circle the water make it look like a scene from a movie.

 Tours in the area take guests by dune buggy to dunes where sandboarding is what draws people from the nearby town of Ica.